 TD Ameritrade: Online Experience

-A sizable portion of TD Ameritrade’s brokerage business is based on its online desktop trading platforms.
-This is divided between two distinct offerings: its standard web platform and its thinkorswim platform.
+A significant part of TD Ameritrade’s brokerage business revolves around its online trading platforms, which are split into two primary offerings: the standard web platform and the advanced thinkorswim platform.

 TD Ameritrade: Mobile Experience